munkireport/munkireport-php/app/modules/teamviewer/README.md

 TeamViewer Module
 ==============

 Collects data about the TeamView instance on the client and provides a link to connect to it in the client tab.
 Requires TeamViewer 10 or higher to be installed and configured on the client.
-The module uses binplist to process the binary plists: [https://github.com/google/binplist](https://github.com/google/binplist)

 * clientid - int - Client ID (the magic number)
 * clientic - int - Client IC